lokeshrangineni/devfile-sample-code-with-quarkus/README.md

-Testing the CI/CD pipeline 14 time.
+Testing the CI/CD pipeline 15 times.
 # Creating an application with a Quarkus code sample

 **Note:** The Quarkus code sample uses the **8081** HTTP port.